yemiwebby/symfony-react-app/README.md

 ## What is React

-React is known for being an incredible JavaScript frontend framework used for building frontend logic of a web application.
+React is known for being an incredible JavaScript framework used for building the frontend logic of a web application.
 It is an open-source library, quite popular and preferable by lots of Javascript developers.
 React makes the experience of building a creative user interface painless and allows you to easily manage the state of your application.
-At the heart of all React applications are self-contained module named **components.** Amongst other things, components make your code reusable and give your application a proper structure.
+At the heart of all React applications are self-contained modules named **components.** Amongst other things, components make your code reusable and give your application a modularized and organized structure.

 ## Combining React and Symfony